agfianf/fastapi-todo-demo/README.md

 ## API Endpoints

-- `GET /` - Root endpoint, API health check
+- `GET /` - Root will redirect to the API documentation `/docs`
+- `GET /hostname` - Get the hostname of the server
 - `POST /todos` - Create a new todo
 - `GET /todos` - List all todos
 - `GET /todos/{todo_id}` - Get a specific todo